5.20 Pre-birth Child Protection Procedure

 - Where a sibling has previously been removed from the household either temporarily or by Court Order;

-- Where there are significant Domestic Abuse issues;
+- Where there are significant Domestic Abuse issues, including coercive control;

 - Where the degree of parental substance misuse is likely to impact significantly on the baby's safety or development;